Why Simplification is the New Innovation

 Look no further than the entertainment industry to see this simplifying effect at work.
 It is perhaps the most powerful reason why TV is losing so much ground to online streaming services every single day.
 People don’t want to buy every channel anymore.
 They want to buy the channel they like with the shows they actually watch.

-It's time to let go of the idea that more features is better.
+Don’t think that more features is better.
 Don’t load up your app interface with every bell and whistle.
 Don’t dazzle people with opulence.
 Do comfort them with simplicity.
 Do build a product that does one thing really well.

 Not only will that help it stand out from the noise, but in some small way, you’re doing your part to get all this excess under control.